digitalservicebund/backend-challenge/README.md

 ## Evaluation

 We want to use this challenge to understand how you would approach such a problem in a work setting.
-Here are some specifics of what we are looking for:

 Among other things, we pay attention to:
 - how you structure your application and your source code,